Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 ## Africa
 * All are JSI, I just wanted to convey the spirit of script
 * Ethi: egg, the first letter in “abugida”
+* Gara: LR probably thought less than I and took a vowel-carrier w/o point.
+The ideal icon is G (H-like) with hook, and I’ll

 ## America
 * Cans all: somehow decided with an umlaut